 The cast aluminum decoration that adorns the entrance, designed by architectural sculptor O.C.
 Malmquist of San Francisco, provides that grandeur.
 He designed the ten aluminum panels on the facade of the portico of the East Annex and the seven panels surrounding the entrance doors.
-The building panels portray examples of California flora and fauna while the entrance represents various scenes in the state's history dealing with industry, transportation, science and education.
+The building panels portray examples of California flora and fauna while the entrance panels represent various scenes in the state's history dealing with industry, transportation, science, and education.

 Art Deco and Art Moderne

 The Art Deco and Art Moderne movements were interconnected with the Machine Age view that science and technology could lead to economic prosperity and personal freedom.